 There are five burning reasons why you need to forgive those who hurt you.
 Notice I used the word “burning.”
 Personally, I used to think about offenses done to me about a thousand times and wallow in the past until I was burning with anger.

 Unfortunately, I didn’t know this particular coping mechanism was wrong.
-I thought since it was happening in my thoughts, I was good because it was contained.
+I thought since it was happening in my thought life, I was good because it was contained.
 No one was getting hurt.

 It wasn’t until I got sick (really sick) that I realized replaying a scene over and over in my head was another form of unforgiveness.
 And it was hurting me, my family, and those who came into contact with me.
 I put myself in my own hell.
 The unforgiveness started burning me.

-In this post, I am going to give you five burning reasons why you should forgive those who hurt you and then show you how to let go of the past.
+In this post, I am going to give you five burning reasons why you should forgive those who hurt you and then show you how to forgive those who hurt you.